defsprite/postcode-app/README.md

 # Postcode App

-A small Rails-based webapp to resolve UK postcodes and show whether a postcodes is either within a specific Lower Layer Super Output Area (LSOA) prefix or a previously configured allowed list.
+A small Rails-based webapp to validate UK postcodes and show whether a postcode is located either within a certain Lower Layer Super Output Area (LSOA) prefix or included in a previously configured allow-list.

 ## TL;DR